 Working from client sites is again, luck of the draw.
 At times, I worked in an air-conditioned board room overlooking the Thames and at others, I sat in a windowless box-room in Slough.
 New auditors will quickly realise that who you’re working with is more important than where you’re working, the benefit of an enjoyable team can’t be understated.

-Other practical details of working in Big 4 audit
+Other practical details of working in the Big 4 audit

 Bonus – at the lower levels, the bonuses are pretty poor vs. other financial industries and around £1k per year for your first few years is probably a fair expectation.
 (Note: this may be less now due to Covid)